 All butoh practioners/scholars will have their own view of Butoh.
 To Frances Barbe, “Butoh often works in the area of the absurd, or the grotesque, and might seek the double-edged image: the beautiful within the ugly, the old within the young, dark within the light.
 Extremity is a feature of Butoh.
 Extreme slow motion, frenetic movement, extreme emotional expressionism, animal states, strange hybrid characters or material qualities that ‘re-form’ the body.”5

-To Rhizome Lee, “butoh is the continuum of an infinite quest for novel beauty […] [one] which nobody notices as beauty.”6
+To Rhizome Lee, “Butoh is the continuum of an infinite quest for novel beauty […] [one] which nobody notices as beauty.”6 Yoshito Ohno once said to Sondra Fraleigh, “Butoh is just a word for dancing from the heart,”8 which Antonin Artaud would have likely agreed with as he once stated, “the actor is the heart athlete.”10

-Butoh, however, always seems unwilling to be completely pinned down.
+What makes human versus non-human only serves to obscure Butoh further, which is fine because Butoh never seems willing to be completely pinned down.
 Its nature is free and rebellious.
-The quote at the beginning of this page comes from the book A Thousand Plateaus, which has as its core the concept of the rhizome which is a non-hierarchical (non-tree) structure.
-In the authors’ own words, “a rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.”² Such is what resembles my view of butoh.
-In this manual, I can only manifest my slice or tree of butoh of the multiplicities of butohs.
+The quote at the beginning of this page comes from the book A Thousand Plateaus, which has at its core the concept of the rhizome which is a non-hierarchical (non-tree) structure.
+In the authors’ own words, “a rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.”² Such is what resembles my view of Butoh.
+In this manual, I can only manifest my slice or tree of Butoh of the multiplicities of Butohs.

 Deleuze and Guattari have much to say about the tree vs rhizome.